akhapangee/nd035-c4-Security-and-DevOps/starter_code/screenshots/tomcat_in_separate_ec2_instance/README.md

      cd /opt/docker;
      docker build -t demo_image .
      ```
      The commands above will remove any existing container/image with the given name, and create a fresh new image, demo_image, inside the current /opt/docker/ directory.
 Add another **Transfer Set**, and use the following execution command:

       `docker run -d --name demo_container -p 8888:8080 demo_image`

      The command above will create a new container, demo_container using the demo_image created in the previous command.

 9. Execute Jenkins job
-   Check images and containers again on the EC2 Instance.
+   Check images and containers again on the Host_2.
 A new demo_image and demo_container will get created through the Jenkins job.

 10. Access web application from the browser
     <Host_2_Public_IP>:8888/myApp